 People considering prenatal testing should work with a genetic counselor to review the pros and cons of the testing.
 The genetic counselor can also help parents consider how they wish to handle the results of the testing.

-Testing that occurs before pregnancy — Testing that happens before pregnancy is called preimplantation genetic diagnosis (PGD).
+Testing that occurs before pregnancy — Testing that happens before pregnancy is called preimplantation genetic Testing (PGT).
 This special type of genetic testing is done along with in vitro fertilization (IVF).
-PGD offers a way to test embryos for a known APC mutation before placing them into the uterus.
+PGT offers a way to test embryos for a known APC mutation before placing them into the uterus.

 Testing that occurs during pregnancy — Testing can be used to see if a pregnancy is affected with a known APC mutation.
 A doctor gathers cells from the pregnancy in one of two ways:

 - Chorionic villus sampling (CVS) — during the first trimester (first three months)

 - Amniocentesis — during the second trimester or later (last six months)

 Collected tissue can be checked for the presence of the APC mutation identified in the family.